 1. Never stick chopsticks into your food

-Whilst grappling with chopsticks can be a bit tricky for the uninitiated, try not to make the mistake of jabbing them into that succulent dumpling or bowl of rice.
-This is reminiscent of the placement of incense at a funeral - essentially an omen of death.
+Whilst grappling with chopsticks can be a bit tricky for the uninitiated on their first trip to China, try not to make the mistake of jabbing them into that succulent dumpling or bowl of rice.
+This is reminiscent of the placement of incense at a funeral - and is essentially an omen of death.

 2. Long fingernails are the norm

 Some men in China choose to grow their fingernails long or even just grow one fingernail particularly long as a symbol of wealth.
 After all, it's hard to toil all day doing manual labour when you might break a nail...

 China is by turns ancient ultra-modern, and a land of immense natural beauty.
 Find out more about our holidays to China here.

 3. Refusal is a part of acceptance

 Giving gifts is a big part of Chinese culture, but it is also customary to refuse the first offer - sometimes even the second and third offer too.
 But don't allow yourself to become disheartened, refusal is simply a polite step on the road to acceptance.
 The same sort of thing happens with compliments - to accept too readily is seen as a sign of vanity.

 Spitting, thought of as unbelievably rude in the Western world, is considered to be a normal part of life in some parts of China where squeamishness about bodily functions just hasn't caught on.